hardikkumarpatel/node-boilerplate/README.md

   npm install
 ```

-- If get any error while installing dependencies with npm use the alternative
+- If getting any error while installing dependencies with npm use the alternative
 ```bash
   yarn install
 ```

-## Start development server
+## Start server
 - We have set up Babel to transpile the JS code into browser compatibility code to use the current JS syntax.
 - ### Local server
 - The below command start sever in local mode.